gabstv/go-monero/README.md

 [![GoDoc](https://godoc.org/github.com/gabstv/go-monero/walletrpc?status.svg)](https://godoc.org/github.com/gabstv/go-monero/walletrpc)

 The ```go-monero/walletrpc``` package is a RPC client with all the methods of the v0.11.0.0 release.
-It does not support [digest authentication](https://en.wikipedia.org/wiki/Digest_access_authentication#Disadvantages).
-If there is a need to split the RPC client and server into separate instances, you could put a proxy on the instance that contains the RPC server and check the authenticity of the requests using https + X-API-KEY headers between the proxy and this RPC client (there is an example about this implementation below)
+It does support digest authentication, [however I don't recommend using it alone (without https).](https://en.wikipedia.org/wiki/Digest_access_authentication#Disadvantages) If there is a need to split the RPC client and server into separate instances, you could put a proxy on the instance that contains the RPC server and check the authenticity of the requests using https + X-API-KEY headers between the proxy and this RPC client (there is an example about this implementation below)

 ### Installation